 “…we have been made holy through the sacrifice of the body of Yeshua HaMashiach once for all.
 Day after day every priest stands and performs his religious duties; again and again he offers the same sacrifices, which can never take away sins.
 But when this priest had offered for all time one sacrifice for sins, he sat down at the right hand of God.”
 (Hebrews 10:10–12)

 Yeshua paid a high price for our sins, suffering terribly on the Roman execution stake.
-But the forgiveness that His sacrifice ensures does not help us unless we turn to God with sincere repentance for our sins.
+But the forgiveness that His sacrifice ensures does not help us unless we turn to God and sincerely repent (change our behavior) and get back on the path that God has for us.

 May His offering on our behalf cause us to draw near and give ourselves more fully to the God of Israel, who loves each of us so much that He provided the Passover Lamb, the Lamb of God, to bring salvation to all who would come to Him.